Shiva02Kumar/Food-Classification/README.md

 # Important Sources

-Download the saved model folder through Google Drive: https://drive.google.com/drive/folders/1bGKxzsoZfMI-bvaFQ35qpJy0ANgnyWGG?usp=sharing
+Download the saved model folder through Google Drive and paste it in project directoy: https://drive.google.com/drive/folders/1bGKxzsoZfMI-bvaFQ35qpJy0ANgnyWGG?usp=sharing

 # How to run this Project:
 1. This is a Django based project so you need to install django by writing command in terminal: "pip install django" and install the required python packages to run this project